-- Have unpredictable mood swings
+- have unpredictable mood swings

-- Make careless mistakes at work
+- make careless mistakes at work

-- Find it hard to sustain attention in work or leisure
+- find it hard to sustain attention in work or leisure

-- Not seem to listen when spoken to directly
+- not seem to listen when spoken to directly

-- Not follow instructions or finish tasks
+- not follow instructions or finish tasks

-- Find it hard to organise tasks and activities
+- find it hard to organise tasks and activities

-- Avoid sustained mental effort in work
+- avoid sustained mental effort in work

-- Lose things like keys, paperwork and things needed for tasks
+- lose things like keys, paperwork and things needed for tasks

-- Be easily distracted by other stimuli
+- be easily distracted by other stimuli

-- Be forgetful in daily activities
+- be forgetful in daily activities

-- Fidget with hands or feet, or squirm in their seat
+- fidget with hands or feet, or squirm in their seat

-- Find it hard to remain seated
+- find it hard to remain seated

-- Constantly run to do things
+- constantly run to do things

-- Be impatient
+- be impatient

-- Have trouble doing things quietly
+- have trouble doing things quietly

-- Talk excessively
+- talk excessively

-- Blurt out things without thinking
+- blurt out things without thinking

-- Have trouble waiting their turn in queues and other such situations
+- have trouble waiting their turn in queues and other such situations

-- Butt into conversations or other activities.
+- butt into conversations or other activities.

 ADHD and quality of life

-Some people with ADHD turn to drugs or alcohol to try and cope with their feelings of frustration and failure.
+Some people with ADHD experiment with drugs or alcohol to try and cope with their feelings.
 People with ADHD are more likely to have personality disorders and other psychological problems, such as anxiety or mood disorders.